 Make sure you’re keeping your content up to date and accurate.
 With every page, you have the option to update it, delete it, or combine it with other content.
 For example, if you have an older post that performed well years ago, but it’s outdated now, update it with accurate information.
 If it’s completely obsolete, it may be best to delete it completely.

-Include regular updates in your SEO strategy.
+Include regular updates in your SEO content writing strategy.
 You should check and update stats, check for dead links, and look for new information to add.
 It’s also good to stay current on best practices and edit your content as needed.

 Link to High-Quality Sources